Amazon Prime Day 2020: What you need to know

 After a months-long delay, Amazon Prime Day is officially coming soon to a screen near you.
 Prime Day is Amazon’s annual sales bonanza, which typically takes place during the summer.
 However, due to logistical concerns originating from the COVID-19 pandemic, Amazon put the breaks on an as-scheduled Prime Day earlier this year.
 But as of today, Amazon has officially set the 2020 Prime Day date in stone.

-Amazon Prime Day 2020 will now occur on October 13th and 14th this year–meaning it’s just fifteen days away.
+Amazon Prime Day 2020 will now occur on October 13 and 14 this year—meaning it’s just 15 days away.
 As usual, hundreds of thousands of products on Amazon will be on sale during the 48-hour Prime Day event.
 If you can’t wait to start cyber-shopping, here are the pertinent details you need to know:

 - Prime Day begins at midnight Pacific Time on Tuesday, October 13.